Fragstein murder sheds light on new era of gang violence

 It's that longing for loyalty and family that drives teens to commit such heinous crimes, according to those who say we're experiencing a new era of gang violence.

-The connection came to light when a group called the "Murder Gang" was named in an affidavit making the case against Tacori Mackrel and Robert Smith III in the death of Elvia Fragstein,
+The connection came to light when a group was named in an affidavit making the case against Tacori Mackrel and Robert Smith III in the death of Elvia Fragstein,

 According to the affidavit, the group is based out of Pine Bluff and are typically young black males.
 The suspects are both teens.